ECE-180D-WS-2024/Wiki-Knowledge-Base/BLE_Intro.md

 float x, y, z;
 ```

-5. We now define our setup function.
+5. Every arduino sketch has a setup function.
 In this function, we will initialize the IMU and BLE modules, add characteristics to our BLE service, add our service, and then advertise our service after initializing the data of each characteristic.
+This way, any device nearby will be able to probe this device and discover the accelerometer service and the 3 characteristics associated with it.

 ```cpp
 void setup()